leanne1/GumCal/README.md

-###Backbone Calendar application
+##Backbone Calendar application
 ===================
 ###About the application
 The calendar application was built by me as Gumtree UK's submission to eBay's internal annual Tech Con, 2014.
 The app placed third in the competition.
 The purpose of the app is to improve the ease with which classified ad buyers and sellers can arrange meetings to transact.
 Please note that the code and opinions below are mine only and do not reflect any code, policy or product of eBay inc, eBay Classifieds Group or any of its related companies.

 Currently, meetings between Gumtree UK buyers and sellers must be arranged via email and manually managed.
-The idea behind the calendar app is to allow sellers to publish a calendar on their View Item Page [the page detailing the goods or services they are selling] containing bookable times slots for buyer viewings.
+The idea behind the calendar app is to allow sellers to publish a calendar on their View Item Page [the page detailing the goods or services they are selling] containing bookable time slots for buyer viewings.
 Buyers can then book one of these slots with a couple of mouse clicks.

 The app is built in Backbone.js, a javascript client-side MV* framework, with a MongoDB persistence layer storing calendar slots.
 There are two instances of the app, dependent on the context:

 ####Private instance
 The private instance of the calendar is the calendar owner's instance.
-The calendar owner is the seller who publishes the calendar.
+The calendar owner is the seller who publishes the calendar on their View Item Page.
 This instance of the calendar would be available to signed-in sellers when creating their ad in the 'post ad' flow, and later in their 'manage ads' dashboard.
 They can set various config options for the calendar before publishing it:

 - Start and end dates of meetings period
 - Duration of meeting slots